kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+Login to each worker instance using our `oci-ssh` shell function.
 Example:

 ```
-gcloud compute ssh worker-0
+oci-ssh worker-0
 ```

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
 See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

+**Note**: please import the shell functions defined [here](02-client-tools.md#shell-functions) in each tmux window/pane, as we will make use of them.

 ## Provisioning a Kubernetes Worker Node